Gravito-02/Mathematica-files/README.md

 @ChristoffelSymbols(using xAct) is for 1PN christoffel till epsilon^4
 @RicciTensor(using xAct) is for 1PN Ricci Tensor till epsilon^4
->> Condensed Christoffel.nb is the notebook calculating the Christoffel in a efficient manner
+>> Condensed Christoffel.nb is the notebook calculating the Christoffel in an efficient manner.
+And the Ricci Tensor up to an order of epsilon to power 5.